TheMaster3558/asyncify/README.rst

 Asyncify
 =========

-A python library to make things async for asyncio!
+A python library with helpful things to be used with asyncio!

 Documentation